workerholic/workerholic.github.io/_includes/story.md

 At first, we assign one worker per queue.

+{: .center}
 ![ASP_diagram_1](/img/ASP_diagram_1.png){:width="350"}

-Then we need identify the IO queues and we provision them by using the ASP algorithm.
-In order to provision the queues we first need to calculate the average numbe of jobs that each worker should be executing if they were all given the same number of jobs.
-If queues were flagged as containing IO-bound jobs then we would only consider the load of these queues when calculating this average.
+Then we need to identify the IO queues and provision them by using our algorithm.
+In order to provision the queues we first need to calculate the average number of jobs that each worker should be executing if they were all given the same number of jobs.
+If queues were flagged as containing IO-bound jobs then we would only consider the load on these queues when calculating this *average number of jobs per worker*.

 Once the average number of jobs per worker is calculated we provision each queue with the adequate number of workers based on its load.
 Here is the implementation: